 Review this instructional video about the process.

 Students who have received a score of 4 or 5 on the Advanced Placement (AP) exam in German will automatically be awarded credit for one course toward graduation.
-This course may be applied toward the major in German or German studies.
+This course may be applied toward the major in German.

 This instructional video offers guidance on the process.